vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

    - In the Function App, go to **Monitoring** > **Diagnostic settings** > **Add diagnostic setting**.
    - Select **FunctionAppLogs** and send to your Log Analytics workspace.

-### Step 5: Verify and Monitor
+### Step 6: Verify and Monitor
 1. **Check Function Execution**:
    - In the Azure portal, go to the Function App > **Functions** > **ProxyMonitor** > **Monitor**.
-   - Verify the function runs every 10 seconds and check for errors.
+   - Verify the function runs every 10 seconds and check for errors, especially in token acquisition or log ingestion.

 2. **Query Logs in Log Analytics**:
    - In the Log Analytics workspace, go to **Logs**.